JensenLaura/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ### Domestic use

-This demand reprents the requirements of the public water supply network, which can be obtained by downscaling national reported data with higher resolution population maps.
+This water demanded by the public water supply network can be obtained by downscaling national reported data with higher resolution population maps.
 A NetCDF file provides the domestic demand in mm/(day·pixel); this file is indicated in the settings file using the parameter `PrefixWaterUseDomestic`, which by default takes the value _"dom"_.

 LISFLOOD considers leakages in the public supply network.
-The proportion of water loss in the system can be specified in the paraemter `LeakageFraction` of settings file either as a constant or as a map:
+The proportion of water loss in the system can be specified in the parameter `LeakageFraction` of settings file either as a constant or as a map:

 ```xml
 <textvar name="LeakageFraction" value="0.2">